ruchajoshi1/capstone-project/README.md

 # Capstone Project - Maritime Data Intelligence System

-As a capstone project I am working as a Data Science Intern at Pythian Technologies Pvt.
+This project is a part of my internship project at Pythian Technologies Pvt.
 Ltd. This material in this repository is created for Capstone project for Springboard Introduction to Data Science course.
 The project is done using R language.

 **Project Details**-